 Before I go, allow me to quickly go over my stance on the situation again, in easy bullet points, so no one gets confused:

 - I don’t think all DSS tenants are the same.
-I’ve had pleasant experience with 2 of them (and bad experiences with 4 of them).
-They were decent and honest people that were dealt a bad hand in life.
+I’ve had pleasant experiences with 2 of them (and bad experiences with 4 of them).
+They were decent and honest people that were simply dealt a bad hand in life.

-- I’m not saying landlords should or shouldn’t accept DSS tenants, I’m just saying landlords have a legitimate reason for not accepting them, and DSS tenants should respect/accept that with understanding.
+- I’m not saying whether landlords should or shouldn’t accept DSS tenants, I’m just saying landlords have a legitimate reason for not accepting them, and tenants should perhaps understand the situation from our perspective.

-- While the government is largely to blame for the current state of affairs, I don’t blame them entirely.
-The criminals abusing the system (they ARE criminals as far as I’m concerned) need to be tossed aside and sliced with a sledge hammer.
+- The system in place, which is so easily exploited, is largely to blame for the current state of affairs, in my opinion, but I don’t blame it entirely.
+The criminals abusing the system (they ARE criminals as far as I’m concerned) need to be held accountable, and then tossed aside and sliced with a sledge hammer.
+But the problem is, they’re not.

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.